 The charging networks operating in Brighton currently are:

 Much less than Petrol or Diesel!
-At home, it's your standard electricity rate, which is probably in the region of around 14p per kW.
+At home, it's your standard electricity rate, which is probably in the region of around 14p per kW (the UK average is 14.37p).
 So, a car with a 20kWh battery will cost less than £3 to fully charge.
-This cost can be around half the amount for homes with an Economy 7 meter installed, where charging can be done at night on cheaper rates.
-Out and about, there are public charging facilities where costs vary from being completely free to around £6 for half an hour on the fastest "Rapid" chargers.
+This cost can be almost halved for people with an economy 7 meter, charging at night on cheaper rates.
+Out and about, public charging facilities have costs which vary between networks and charger type - they can range from completely free to around £6 for half an hour on the fastest "Rapid" chargers.

-However an electric car is being charged, it's easily possible to achieve around 5p per mile.
+However an electric car is being charged, without much effort it's possible to achieve around 5p per mile.
 With a bit more consideration around how and where you charge, it can be under 2p per mile.
-What's more, if you have your own solar panels at home, you can charge from the sun - for
+What's more, if you have your own solar panels at home, you can charge from the sun - for nothing.